Mercenaries in popular culture: Magazines and comics

 A magazine ostensibly written for mercenary soldiers is Soldier of Fortune (SOF).
 The popularity of SOF led to several similar magazines with titles such as Survive, Gung Ho!, New Breed, Eagle, Combat Illustrated, Special Weapons and Tactics, Combat and Survival (still published), and Combat Ready that have mostly ceased publication.

 Captain Easy Soldier of Fortune was an American comic from the 1930s to the 1980s.

 The manga Hellsing features a band of mercenaries known as The Wild Geese, led by Pip Bernadotte.
 It is unclear whether the mercenaries are intended to be representing the same group as in the Daniel Carney novel, though this is possible.
 It is also likely that the group takes its name from The Wild Geese, the Irish who left Ireland following the Treaty of Limerick, since it was the Wild Geese serving France who finally broke the back of the English army at the Battle of Fontenoy in 1745.

 The manga Dragon Ball features the Ginyu Force, elite mercenaries hired by Freeza.

 The manga Berserk prominently features a group of mercenaries, the Band of the Hawk.
 The main character, Guts, is also raised by mercenaries.

 The manga Inuyasha features The Band of Seven, a band of seven mercenaries that loved to kill and were so strong that warlords feared their strength even as allies, before they were hunted down and beheaded.
 They were revived ten years later as spectres guarding the main antagonist Naraku in exchange for eternal life from Shikon Jewel shards.

 Full Metal Panic! and its various sequels focus largely on a mercenary organization known as Mithril.

 The manga and anime series Black Lagoon focuses on a group of mercenaries known as The Lagoon Company and pirates in present-day Southeast Asia.

-The Marvel Universe features many mercenary characters as heroes or villains most notably Deadpool (aka Wade Wilson, "The Merc With a Mouth").
-Others include Moon Knight, Taskmaster, Agent X, Luke Cage, Silver Sable and Bullseye.
+The Marvel Universe features many mercenary characters as heroes or villains, most notably Deadpool.
+Others include Moon Knight, Taskmaster, Agent X, Luke Cage, Silver Sable, and Bullseye.
 Mercenaries can make convenient enemies for superheroes because, plot-wise, they require no further motivation than to have been hired by another enemy.

 The webcomic Schlock Mercenary follows the galactic adventures of a 31st-century mercenary company.